slbillups/ComfyUI-3D-Pack-troubleshooting_scripts/README.md

 # ComfyUI-3D-Pack-troubleshooting_scripts
 A powershell script to resolve common issues with the main client with a bash script coming soon - Docker only :C

+#Place the script in ComfyUI's root directory and ensure you have ComfyUI-3D-Pack installed and updated before running.

 ## Who is this for?

 <details>